 How to Create a Dedicated Work Space in Your Home

-We love a good excuse to WFH.
-But sometimes, taking our workload from the couch, kitchen table, or even our bed makes the motivation to get things done go out the window.
-So we’re here to help with this week’s Design Dilemma, in which we’re providing three different home office layouts.
+A year into WFH, and we know better than ever that taking our workload from the couch, kitchen table, or even our bed makes the motivation to get things done go out the window.
+So we're here to help with this Design Dilemma, in which we're providing three different home office layouts.

 Thanks to the expertise of Seattle-based Interior Designer Brianne MacLean of Hoedemaker Pfeiffer, you'll get all the ideas you need to make an effective remote workspace in your living room, bedroom, and dining room so you can stay on top of your office A-game.
 Scroll down to see the full plans.

 This floor plan is ideal in areas where space is tight or unconventional furnishings are used.
 To execute, MacLean turns to a secretary desk to get the job done (literally).
 “A secretary or a roll-top desk are good options because they are typically decorative and also can tuck the mess away quickly," she says.